The Vanishing Beast: Chapter One

 Without offering anything more by way of introduction, the woman took Henry’s hand in both of her own, leaned forward until their faces were even, and said, “Mr. Bell, any minute now, I will be arrested for murder.
 I’d like to pay you to do something about it.”

 “I don’t care for the word genius,” Detective Henry Sheridan Bell announced over his neighbors’ breakfast table one morning.
-“It implies a degree of effortlessness that rarely exists and, with a single careless expression, diminishes all of the hard work put into something.
-While there certainly are people in this world who can accomplish their goals effortlessly, I am not one of them.”
+“It implies a degree of effortlessness that’s impossible to achieve and, with a single careless expression, diminishes all of the actual work put into some-thing.
+While I’m sure there are those who can accomplish their goals effortlessly, I am not one of them.”

-In the seat across from him, Henry’s neighbor Joseph blew idly on his tea, watching Henry through the dissipating steam.
+In the seat across from him, Henry’s neighbor Joseph blew idly on his tea and watched him through the dissipating steam.
 “What brings this on?”

-With a small pout, Henry slid his newspaper across the table toward Joseph, a slender finger pointing to bold letters that read: “Local Detective Apprehends Jewel Thief.”
+Henry slid his newspaper across the table toward Joseph, pointing to bold letters that read: “Local Detective Apprehends Jewel Thief.”

 Joseph took his time unfolding the paper, holding it at a distance to read the fine print.
-For a moment, he and his wife Ines, looking over his shoulder, skimmed the paper and the room was silent but for the ticking of the old pendulum clock in the corner and the delicate clink of dishware as Henry buttered his toast.
-The three of them sat in the Amaikes’ tidy dining room in the first story flat of the building the couple shared with Henry.
-Soft morning light filtered in through the open windows and morning air wafted in, crisp and cool.
-Out beyond the window, beyond the narrow garden, the city bustled, pedestrians and rattling carriages passing by without a care for the tiny building or the conversations that happened within it.
+While he and his wife Ines, looking over his shoulder, skimmed the paper, the room was silent but for the ticking of the old pendulum clock in the corner and the delicate clink of dishware as Henry buttered his toast.
+The three of them sat in the Amaikes’ tidy dining room in the first story flat of the humble building the couple shared with Henry.
+Soft morning light and fresh air, crisp and cool, filtered in through the open windows.
+Beyond the narrow garden, the city of Tamarley hummed with life, pedestrians passing and carriages rattling by without a care for the humble building or the quiet conversations that happened inside.

-“This is wonderful!”
-It was Ines who finally broke the quiet, then reading aloud: “On Friday night, a local detective recovered the priceless Sheahan Carbuncle, which went missing in the spring of last year.
-Sheridan Bell, himself an undiscovered gem among Tamarley’s amateur sleuths, showed unprecedented genius in his use of magic to—”
+It was Ines who finally broke the quiet.
+“But this is wonderful!” she said, then read aloud: “On Friday night, a private detective recovered the priceless Sheahan Carbuncle, which went missing in the spring of last year.
+Sheridan Bell, himself an undiscovered gem among Tamarley’s amateur sleuths, accomplished what the best of law enforcement could not using methods that seem almost magical.”

-At the sound of a scoff from Henry, she stopped.
-“Come now, is it really so bad as all that?
+At the sound of a scoff from Henry, Ines stopped.
+“Come now, is it so bad as that?
 I think this is great.
 You should be proud.”

-Henry chewed his toast angrily in answer, his delicate features pulled into a pout.
+Henry chewed his toast petulantly in answer, his delicate features pulled into a frown.
 “I wonder,” he began after a moment, “What was the point of interviewing me if they were only going to sensationalize the story regardless?
-The praise they’re heaping on me is not only undeserved, but inaccurate.
+Their praise is not only undeserved, but inaccurate.
 I explained my methods to them plainly: there is no magic or genius, only luck and a great deal of hard work.”

-Joseph chuckled and folded down the corner of the paper to peer over the top of it at his guest.
-“Well, sensationalized or not, you must admit this feature will be great for business.”
+Joseph chuckled and folded down the corner of the paper to peer at his guest over the top of it.
+“Sensationalized or not, you must admit this feature will be great for business.”

 “And what good will that do me if people come looking for a sídhe mage and find a plain human detective, instead?”
-Henry scratched his nose, embarrassed.
+Henry scratched his nose, looking sheepish.
 “I can’t help but feel they’ll be disappointed.”

 “My reading glasses!
 I’ve been looking for those.
 Thank you, Henry,” Joseph said, putting the glasses on.

 “You should be more careful.
-One of these days, you’re going to lose something and I won’t be able to find it for you again,” Henry said.
+One of these days, you’re going to lose those and I won’t be able to find them for you again,” Henry said.
 He grabbed his coat.
-“If you continue to read that feature, whatever else it says about me, good or bad, I beg you not to tell me.”
+“Whatever else that feature says, good or bad, I beg you not to tell me.”

 “Yes, I don’t want to take up too much of your morning, and besides, this is my first day without a case in weeks.
-I have a stagnated research project that I’m eager to get back to.
+I have an abandoned research project that I’m eager to get back to.
 Thank you both, as always, for breakfast.”

 “You barely ate!
 If you must go, at least take this with you.
-You need the nutrients in the gofio, Hen; you work yourself too hard,” Ines said with a sigh, pressing a brown drink into Henry’s hand.
+You work too hard, Hen; this’ll give you energy,” Ines said with a sigh, pressing a brown drink into Henry’s hand.
 Henry accepted it, taking Ines’ other hand and placing a gentle kiss to the back.
 She smiled, appeased.
 “Will you come around for dinner as well?
 We have early Mass today for the Feast of Saints’ Spring, but we’ll be home by six.”

 “I wouldn’t want to intrude.”

 “Nonsense,” Joseph said, clapping a hand on Henry’s shoulder, having risen to show Henry to the door.
 “You’re welcome any time.
-And besides, I want to hear the jewel thief story from the mouth of the detective himself.”
+And besides, I want to hear the rest of the jewel thief story from the mouth of the detective himself.”

-Indeed, when the woman in front noticed Henry, her face lit up.
-She picked up her skirts and hurried the rest of the way down to meet him.
+Indeed, when the woman in front noticed Henry, she picked up her skirts and hurried the rest of the way down to meet him.
 “Are you the detective from the papers?
-Sheridan Bell?”
+Sheridan Bell?” she asked.

-Henry rarely found himself caught by surprise, but all he could do for a moment was stare at the strange woman, processing.
-The woman had the pointed ears of the sídhe, and while that accounted for the eccentricity, he’d never before heard of any sídhe possessing divinatory abilities.
-It worried him, then, how she was so certain of her imminent arrest.
+Henry was rarely caught by surprise, but for a moment, all he could do was stare wide-eyed at the strange woman, stunned.
+She had the pointed ears of the sídhe, and while that accounted for her eccentricity, he’d never before heard of sídhe possessing divinatory abilities.
+And yet, she seemed so certain of her imminent arrest.

 He felt he had to ask: “Did you murder someone?”